The Trump team knocks on doors. Biden’s supporters dial phones. Voters in North Carolina see two very different campaigns, each risky.

 Biden’s on-the-ground decisions may most dramatically collide with its need to turn out the Black vote.
 North Carolina, where more than 20 percent of the voting-age population is African American, has more Black voters than any of the swing states.
 But Black voters have been disproportionately affected by the novel coronavirus, and the methods typically used to mobilize them rely heavily on the in-person campaigning with the most risk.

 “The thing that’s handicapping us right now is obviously the pandemic,” said Rep. G.K.
-Butterfield (D), a top Biden surrogate here who represents the northeast swath of the state, where Biden’s team is counting a massive turnout of Black voters if he wants to re-create Barack Obama’s narrow 2008 win here.
+Butterfield (D), a top Biden surrogate here who represents the northeast swath of the state, where Biden’s team is counting on a massive turnout of Black voters if he wants to re-create Barack Obama’s narrow 2008 win here.

 “We depend on organization to mobilize the vote,” said Butterfield.
 “It will happen.”

-In the meantime, Biden’s campaign released a video to Black churches timed for the anniversary of historic 1963 March on Washington.
+In the meantime, Biden’s campaign released a video to Black churches timed to the anniversary of the historic 1963 March on Washington.
 Invoking former congressman John Lewis (D-Ga.), who spoke at the march and died over the summer, Biden urged churchgoers to “turn our grief into purpose” and “turn our faith into action.”
 It was distributed to more than 2,000 churches in North Carolina, according to the Biden campaign.

-Rev. Jonathan C. Augustine, who played the video at Saint Joseph AME Church in Durham, said he’s trying to keep his flock excited about voting.
+The Rev. Jonathan C. Augustine, who played the video at Saint Joseph AME Church in Durham, said he’s trying to keep his flock excited about voting.
 “We don’t want the pandemic to curb enthusiasm about something that is so important,” he said.

 He’s also participating in a national effort aimed at making sure that Black men vote.
-Before the Oct.
+Before an Oct.
 9 deadline, he has directed church staff and volunteers to slip voter registration forms to the people who come Wednesdays for free meals.
 And despite the pandemic, he plans to use church vans to offer free rides to the polls, a traditional way of turning out Black voters and seniors.

 Other groups are similarly finding ways to reach voters.
 On a recent weekend, more than 100 student athletes at North Carolina State University donned black shirts that read “Black Lives Matter” and marched near the campus.